fako/writing/setting/index.md

 House of Nitra
 --------------

-Serson, Tirdecpion, Regne, Cimsidirn and Burte (by marriage) are all part of the House of Nitra.
+Serson, Tirion, Regne, Cimsidirn and Burte (by marriage) are all part of the House of Nitra.

 House of Wal